EdijsApse/EdijsApse/README.md

 # Hi 👋, I'm Edijs.
-Self-Taught WEB Developer
+Self-Taught Software Developer

 Other people describe me as a friendly, helpful, and hardworking person.
 One of my passions is hockey, which I played as a kid, but I'm mostly a big fan now.